infobloxopen/terraform-provider-bloxone/docs/data-sources/td_category_filters.md

 <a id="nestedatt--results"></a>
 ### Nested Schema for `results`

+Required:

+- `categories` (List of String) The list of content category names that falls into this category filter.
+- `name` (String) The name of the category filter.

 Optional:

-- `categories` (List of String) The list of content category names that falls into this category filter.
 - `description` (String) The brief description for the category filter.
-- `name` (String) The name of the category filter.
 - `tags` (Map of String) Enables tag support for resource where tags attribute contains user-defined key value pairs

 Read-Only: